arinmis/tic-tac-toe/README.md

 # Tic Tac Toe
 This is an implementation of 'tic-tac-toe' game with javascript.
 Agent of the game play it's moves with minimax algorithm.
-You can play it from here: (Tic Tac Toe)[https://arinmis.github.io/tic-tac-toe/]
+You can play it from here: pTic Tac Toe](https://arinmis.github.io/tic-tac-toe/)

 ## Logic Behind The Minimax Algorithm